Borat: Production

 Except for Borat, Azamat, Luenell, and Pamela Anderson, none of the characters are portrayed by actors.
 Most scenes in the film were unscripted.
 In most cases, the film's participants were given no warning on what they would be taking part in except for being asked to sign release forms agreeing not to take legal action against the film's producers.

-Principal photography was underway in January 2005 when Baron Cohen caused a near riot in what ultimately was the rodeo scene in the final cut of the film.
+Principal photography was underway in January 2005, with Todd Phillips as the director.
+Baron Cohen caused a near riot in what ultimately was the rodeo scene in the final cut of the film.
+Phillips left the production after filming of the rodeo scene due to creative differences with Baron Cohen, and Larry Charles stepped in to direct.
+In Charles' version of the film, the character of Azamat was added.
 An interview with Baron Cohen by Rolling Stone indicated that more than 400 hours of footage had been shot for the film.

 Location

 The Kazakhstan depicted in the film has little or no relationship with the actual country, and the producers explicitly deny attempting to "convey the actual beliefs, practices or behaviour of anyone associated with Kazakhstan" in the "all persons fictitious" disclaimer.
 The scenes showing Borat's home village were filmed in the Romanian village of Glod, which is primarily Roma.
 The name of Borat's neighbour, Nursultan Tulyakbay, is a cross between the names of then Kazakh President Nursultan Nazarbayev and opposition politician Zharmakhan Tuyakbay.